kmatarese/glide/README.md

 Documentation
 -------------

-Fantastic documentation is...not yet available.
-But you can get pretty far by perusing tests and first reviewing [Consecution](https://github.com/robdmc/consecution), which is a core dependency and has some of the same syntax used in forming pipelines with Glide.
+[Documentation](https://glide-etl.readthedocs.io/en/latest/) is a work in progress.
+You can supplement this by perusing tests and becoming familiar with [Consecution](https://github.com/robdmc/consecution), which is a core dependency and has some of the same concepts/syntax used in forming pipelines with Glide.

 TODOs
 -------------